kerberos-io/vault/kubernetes/README.md

 By default Kerberos Vault deployment will use and create a `LoadBalancer`.
 This means that Kerberos Vault will be granted an internal/external IP from which you can navigate to and consume the Kerberos Vault UI.
 However if you wish to use the `Ingress` functionality by assigning a readable DNS name, you'll need to modify a few things.

 First make sure to install either Traefik or Ingress-nginx, following sections below.
 Once you have chosen an `Ingress`, open the `./kerberos-vault/ingress.yaml` configuration file.
 At the of the bottom file you will find an endpoint, similar to the `Ingress` file below.
-Update the hostname to your own preferred domain, and add these to your DNS server or `/etc/hosts` file (pointing to the same IP address as the Traefik/Ingress-nginx IP address).
+Update the hostname to your own preferred domain, and add these to your DNS server or `/etc/hosts` file (pointing to the same IP address as the `ingress-nginx` IP address).

         spec:
           rules: